-Over a reasonable transition period, the responsibilities for local infrastructure planning and development will be fully devolved to local governments.
+Over a reasonable transition period, the responsibilities local infrastructure for planning and development will be fully devolved to local governments.
 Capacities of local governments to assume the responsibility and accountability for infrastructure outcomes within their jurisdictions will be built.

 Embed resilient and innovative solutions in infrastructure design